 Elizabeth Webby (ed) The Cambridge Companion to Australian Literature 2000

 Delys Bird, Robert Dixon, Christopher Lee (eds) Authority and Influence: Australian literary criticism 19502000 2001

 Richard Nile The Making of the Australian Literary Imagination 2002

-Pradeep Trikha Delphic Intimations: Dialogues with Australian Writers and Critics 2007 (includes essay)
+Pradeep Trikha Delphic Intimations: Dialogues with Australian Writers and Critics 2007 (interview)

 Philip Mead Networked Language: Culture and history in Australian poetry 2008